Implementing Object-Oriented Programming in C

 [Buddy, age=3] Woof!

-Step 4 — Polymorphism via Virtual Function Tables (vtables)
+Step 4 — Implementing Polymorphism with a Virtual Table (vtable)

-Earlier, we stuffed function pointers directly into each object, which wasted quite a bit of memory.
-Now let's do proper polymorphism—using a virtual function table (vtable).
-This is the underlying mechanism C++ compilers use to implement virtual functions, and we're going to reproduce it manually.
-The core idea: all objects of the same type share a single function pointer table, and each object only stores a pointer to that table.
+Previously, we stuffed function pointers directly into every object, which wasted a significant amount of memory.
+Now, let's implement proper polymorphism using a virtual table (vtable).
+This is the underlying mechanism C++ compilers use to implement virtual functions, and we will manually reproduce it.
+The core idea is: all objects of the same type share a single table of function pointers, while each object only stores a pointer to this table.

 typedef struct Shape Shape;